aaronbruno/cmpm121-final-mobile/devlogs/devlog5.md

 Same as last week.

 **[F3.a] The game must be internationalized in way that allows all text visible to the player to be translated into different written languages.**\
+All text in the game can be translated between English, Mandarin, and Hebrew.

 **[F3.b] The game must be localized to support three different written languages.**\
 Our game has language options for English, Mandarin (logographic), and Hebrew (right-to-left).
 This will change in-game text, as well button images.

 **[F3.c] The game must be installable on a smartphone-class mobile device in the sense that there is a way to get it to show up as a home-screen icon that feels similar to other installed apps.**\
+We did not accomplish this.

 **[F3.d] Once installed in a mobile device, the game can be launched and satisfactorily played even when the device is not connected to the internet.**\
+We did not accomplish this.

 ### Reflection
+We weren’t able to figure out how to make our game installable on a mobile device.
+During presentations, other groups mentioned that it took them a few hours to set up.
+We probably missed some good resources that would lead us in the right direction, but Vite does seem to make things more complicated.\
+To make our game fully translated to our language options, Brayden had to redraw button sprites in different languages.
+This extra bit of labor required could have been avoided by using engine-rendered text.
+Doing so would make it harder to create a stylized font though, so there are trade-offs to either approach.